xuqiu5/CaRLMaLP-Cancer-Related-LncRNA-Machine-Learning-Predictor-App/README.md

 # CaRLMaLP

 Cancer-Related LncRNA Machine Learning Predictor App (CaRLMaLP R-shiny App) is a Web-based user interface for predicting cancer-related lncRNAs by integrating manifold features (genomic, expression, epigenetic and network features) with five machine-learning techniques (Random Forest (RF), Naïve bayes (NB), Support Vector Machine (SVM), Logistic Regression (LR) and K-Nearest Neighbors (KNN).
 With this App, predicting novel cancer-related lncRNA with high accuracy and efficiency is possible.
-This App was developed using R Shiny and based on the machine learning from work from [CRlncRC](https://bmcmedgenomics.biomedcentral.com/articles/10.1186/s12920-018-0436-9).
+This App was developed using R Shiny and based on the machine learning work from [CRlncRC](https://bmcmedgenomics.biomedcentral.com/articles/10.1186/s12920-018-0436-9).

 ## User manual